web development

 But, now I need to drag myself away from this obsessive tinkering, to write a few ‘real’ blog posts.

-So, I’ll end here with an example of the little red star that’s added automatically to the last word, in the last paragraph, of every post — like this.
+So, I’ll end here with an example of the little red star that’s added automatically to the last <p> paragraph block of every post — like this.